reliablerascal/fl-legislation-etl/README.md

 * Incorporate district-level partisan leanings based on past election results
 * Incorporate LegiStar voting data for Jacksonville and align this with state data, so it can be visualized with existing web apps
 * Incorporate district-level census demographics

+Additionally, the data pipeline revision is facilitating development of the legislative dashboard (see [repo for my revised web app work-in-progress](https://github.com/reliablerascal/fl-legislation-app-postgres)).
+Some early updates include the addition of legislator sorting, filtering by bill topic, and summary stats in the legend.